top of page

 That attribute of how Joseph eventually looked upon Egypt plays out for the month of Tishrei.
 From HaShem’s perspective regarding His timing of prophetic events, it is this month – with the three set apart holy festivals of Rosh Hashanah, Yom Kippur and Sukkot – that He has establish for His Son to return.
 The Holy Days are that blue print of what His plan is and our sages of old and our teachers of today fervently teach the details of how and why this is so.

 How does Yeshua’s return as King of kings tie in with Ephraim?
 Quite simply...Joseph saw the land that had originally afflicted him, no longer afflicted him because he was the king of the land and only subject to Pharaoh.
-Egypt now was fruitful for him, so he announced that with the naming of his second son.
+Egypt now was fruitful for him and because of him, so he announced that with the naming of his second son.
 Joseph is likened to Yeshua.
 The earth is likened to Egypt.
-Yeshua came to this earth two thousand or so years ago and He was afflicted to the point of death.
+Yeshua came to this earth two thousand years ago and He was afflicted to the point of death.
 Yet, He will be returning as King of kings and will no longer see this earth as His affliction, but will see it as fruitful, simply because He will be ruling this earth and only subject to our Father Who is in heaven.
 Yeshua will marry His bride and quite probably name His second son in a manner to reflect His attitude towards this place that once afflicted Him.
+All this will happen in the month of Tishri, as prophecied in the scriptures.

 With Yeshua ruling as King of this earth… how can there not be anything but bounty and fruitfulness?
 Ephraim and his name reflects the outcome of the return of Yeshua in a future Tishrei – “for God has made me fruitful in the land of my affliction.”
 This is the basics of what Yeshua’s thousand year reign will be like.